LeandroLS/linksnitch/README.md

 # linksnitch 🔗

-A GitHub Action that automatically check if some link in your README.md is broken or not responding.
+A GitHub Action that automatically check the status codes response of links in README.md.
+Useful for checking broken links.

 ## How to use
 ```yml